 How is it used?

 The spice is traditionally used in many foods such as ramen and soups.
 It can be used in any dish that requires a bit of heat and that famous Japanese umami taste.

 There are three types of tour that are available at the factory.

 All year factory tour.

 This is a basic spoken tour where you can have a brief look down in to the factory and can hear a talk (in Japanese) about the history of the facory.
 You will also get the chance to try the various products and also buy them in the shop.
 This tour is free and lasts about 45min.
 You will need to book the tour so please ask your hotel or us to help you with this.

 You can help pick the peppers and prepare them to be used for the next batch of kanzuri.
 This tour has a small cost and must be booked in advance.
 Please contact us for more info and to book this experience.

 During the winter the peppers are laid out on the fresh snow.
-You can view this to take photos or take part in the laying out of the peppers.
-To visit and photograph the area is free of charge but there is a small cost if you wish to help with putting the peppers on the snow you should contact the factory either through us or your hotel to arrange a time and date.
+You can view this to take photos or take part in the laying out the peppers.
+To visit and photograph the area is free of charge.
+If you wish to help with putting the peppers on the snow you should contact the factory either through us or your hotel to arrange a time and date.
 You can try this from mid-January to the end of February.